danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

   ~/.claude/skills/rails-audit-thoughtbot
 ```

-And there are three ways to invoke it:
+There are three ways to invoke it:

 | Context                           | Command                                     |
 | --------------------------------- | ------------------------------------------- |